Evi Gkotzaridis

 Evi Gkotzaridis is a historian whose work focuses on 20th century Irish and Greek history.
 Her critically acclaimed book Trials of Irish History gave the first detailed analysis of the revisionist debate in Ireland.
 She has also authored a book called A Pacifist's Life and Death, the first historical biography detailing the life, time and achievements of Grigorios Lambrakis.
-Lambrakis was an athletic champion, doctor, politician and Greece's most committed defender of democracy and peace.
-He was mortally struck on the head with a club by Right-wing 'parastate' individuals, shortly after he had delivered the keynote speech at an anti-war meeting in Salonica, on 22 May 1963.
+Lambrakis was an athletic champion, doctor and politician.